IBM/transition-amr-parser/README.md

 ### Structured-BART

-Current version (`0.5.1`).
-Structured-BART [(Zhou et al 2020b)](https://openreview.net/forum?id=qjDQCHLXCNj) encodes the parser state using specialized cross and self-attention heads and leverages BART's language model to replace the use of subgraph actions and lemmatizer, thus enabling a much simpler oracle with 100% coverage.
-Its yields `84.2` Smatch (`84.7` with silver data and `84.9` with ensemble) on the AMR2.0 test-set without graph recategorization or external dependencies, excluding wikification.
-It also produces accurate word to node alignments.
-As of this writing, this is the best AMR parser published as per AMR2.0 test set scores, the standard benchmark.
+Current version (`0.5.2`).
+Structured-BART [(Zhou et al 2020b)](https://aclanthology.org/2021.emnlp-main.507/) encodes the parser state using specialized cross and self-attention heads and leverages BART's language model to replace the use of subgraph actions and lemmatizer, thus enabling a much simpler oracle with 100% coverage.
+It yields `84.2` Smatch (`84.7` with silver data and `84.9` with ensemble).
+This version introduces the ibm-neural-aligner [(Drozdov et al 2022)](https://arxiv.org/abs/2205.01464) yielding a base AMR3.0 performance of `82.7` (`83.1` with latent alignment training).
+Structured-BART is also used for [(Lee et al 2022)](https://arxiv.org/abs/2112.07790) which yields a new single model SoTA of `85.7` for AMR2.0 and `84.1` for AMR3.0 by introducing Smatch-based ensemble distillation.

 ### Action Pointer